balancer/docs-v3/docs/concepts/pools/CustomPool.md

 ---
 order: 2
 title: Custom Pool
+references:
+  - details: Balancer Pool Token
+    link: /concepts/advanced/balancerpooltoken
 ---

 # Custom Pools

+- Actions: Already start placeholders in the docs with detailed explanations and not go into depth in the other section so to not duplicate wording in multiple sections.

+- Actions: Sequence Diagram should be a standalone site under overview.

 Custom pools are smart contracts, which developers create to implement custom logic.
 The two main components a pool can implement are: